 Basel III is the international banking accord intended to strengthen the measurement and monitoring of financial institutions' capital.
 The Basel III framework was implemented in the European Union through the Capital Requirements Directive ('CRD') and establishes a more risk sensitive approach to capital management.
 It is comprised of three pillars

 Pillar 1 - Minimum capital requirement:

-Establishes rules for the calculation of minimum capital for credit risk, counterparty credit risk, market risk and operational risk
+Establishes rules for the calculation of minimum capital for credit risk, counterparty credit risk, market risk, operational risk and capital resources requirements.

 Pillar 2 - Supervisory review process: